mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 form of genetic engineering.
 Syleans are physically similar to Solomani humans with some minor differences.
-They are slightly taller with an average height of almost two metres.
+They are slightly taller with an average height of almost two meters.
 Their skin is very light, nearly white in some cases, while their hair colour is almost universally dark brown to black, creating a stunning contrast.
 Sylean eye colour tends to the